gleborgne/molvwr/readme.md

 </script>
 ````
 The "process" function can be called without parameters, or you could explicitely provide an HTML element (or an array of elements).

+## Advanced integration
+If you want to go deep into the rabbit hole, you could work with Molvwr in advanced ways.
+It has been designed to be extensible and to tweek rendering if you would like.
+We will expand documentation in the near future but for now, you could have a look at the source code, and the [molecule catalog sample](http://gleborgne.github.io/molvwr) to get an idea.